TrebledJ/trebledj.github.io/collections/_posts/projects/2019-05-01-e-payment-desktop-application.md

 Now the problem with SQLite is that it's serverless.
 In plain English, it can't cope with multiple users well.

 A better alternative was to use MySQL or Microsoft SQL Server, which is designed to handle multiple users (clients, to be precise).
-Since our school's ICT team used SQL Server, so we eventually followed suit.
+Eventually I went with SQL Server, since that was what our school was using.

 How does MySQL and SQL Server connect with multiple clients across the network?
 This is something you'll have to ask the experts. :D

 ![](https://i.imgflip.com/6obsur.jpg){:width="60%"}
-{:refdef style="text-align: center;"}
+{:center}

+#### Sidenote on Version Control
+When undertaking *any* project, it is crucial to have flexibility.
+A version control system offers this.

+What is a version control system?

+A version control system (VCS) is a software tool which in a sense, takes snapshots (commits) of files and keeps track of them.
+Traditionally, to keep separate versions of a file, you might copy-paste a folder, name it "myfolder-v2", and so on.
+There are several reasons why you might want to do this, one example is that you want to keep a bunch of text from the old version and have it on hand if necessary.

+VCSs take this idea of versioning and put it on steroids.
+While developing, you can do a bunch of things.
+You can jump back to an earlier snapshot (checkout).
+You could work on a new feature or bugfix (branch) concurrently.
+Flexibility.

+Typically, VCSs are used by teams to effectively manage their code between team members.
+But they're also effective if you're coding alone!
+The (outdated) screenshots of the GUI in this post are here thanks to version control holding onto them.
+(I uploaded them but deleted them in one of my commits.)

+So if you're planning on doing a project (small, medium, or big) or even just cataloguing your learning process, consider using a VCS.
+{:.alert--success}

 #### Designing the GUI
 As mentioned before, there are three groups of users: vendors, students, and admins.